Yukasezu00/bookings-api-backend-project/README.md

    If you're not using Sentry, you can leave SENTRY_DSN empty.

-4. Run migrations and seed the database: npx prisma migrate dev --name init npx prisma db seed
+4. Run migrations and seed the database:

+-npx prisma migrate dev --name init

+-npx prisma db seed

-5. Start the application:
+6. Start the application:
    npm run dev

 ------------------------------------------------------------